Head and facial swelling in cats have a number of possible causes from mild and self-limiting to life-threatening.

 Control parasites with a suitable medication, steroids to reduce inflammation and eliminating the cause (where known).

-Cryptococcosis is a fungal infection which colonises the upper respiratory tract in cats and other animals.
-Immunocompromised cats are especially at risk.
 Symptoms include hard, nodular swellings, particularly across the nose, sneezing, nasal discharge, skin lesions on the head and lethargy.

 Antibiotic therapy and in some cases surgery will be necessary to remove lesions in the nasal cavity.

 Sporotrichosis is a rare zoonotic (transmissible to humans and other animals) fungal infection of humans and animals, caused by the fungus Sporothrix schenckii.
 S. Schenckii is present in soil, wood, living and decaying plant material.
 Infection occurs in a range of hosts which include humans where it is known as rose gardener’s disease.
 Outdoor workers such as farmers, forestry workers, gardeners, and nursery employees are at the highest risk.
 Dogs, camels, dolphins, horses, cattle, and pigs have also been infected.
 However, infection occurs most often in cats.